 SEO is constantly in a state of flux, and what ranks today might not rank tomorrow, so you can update your content with new keywords to make it more likely to rank.

 If you start optimizing your content around the keywords people are searching each month, you’ll have a shot at getting your existing content to move up the rankings.

 It’s easy to get frustrated with the whole “Content is King” line that salesmen and agencies keep pulling out.

 When you do EXACTLY what they suggest and nothing changes, it feels like everyone in marketing is in on a joke except for you.
-And that’s because the advice “Content is King” leaves out a crucial point – your competition will impact your rankings.
+And that’s because the advice “Content is King” leaves out a crucial point – your competition impacts your rankings.

-Some trade industries are going to be easier to rank in than others.
+Some trade, contractor or home improvement industries are going to be easier to rank in than others.
 If you’re a plumber in Anchorage (population 293,531) you’ll have less competition for keywords than a plumber in New York (population 8,419,000).

 The more competing tradespeople you’re up against, the more content you’ll have to outrank, and the slower your progress will be.

 #3 Google ranking issue: you don’t publish content regularly

 Ever landed on a site that hasn’t been updated in years?

 Websites without fresh content look stale and out of business.
 You wouldn’t walk into a store that’s covered in spiderwebs and without the lights on – and your home improvement site is the same.